-Working with clients to devise policies and procedures to manage the workplace (sexual harassment, arbitration, progressive discipline, workforce reductions, etc.).
+- Working with clients to devise policies and procedures to manage the workplace (sexual harassment, arbitration, progressive discipline, workforce reductions, etc.).

-Providing training to management and the workforce that educates, improves performance and reduces the risk that workplace conduct will precipitate litigation.
+- Providing training to management and the workforce that educates, improves performance and reduces the risk that workplace conduct will precipitate litigation.

 Second, notwithstanding our clients’ best efforts, at times litigation is unavoidable.
 Our Labor and Employment Partners, with many years of trial experience, defend employers in virtually every type of judicial, administrative and arbitral forum, including federal and state court, administrative hearings, arbitrations, NLRB proceedings, etc. These activities include the following:

 - Defending class action and multi-plaintiff lawsuits, relating to age, disability, race and sex and religious discrimination, state wage and hour claims, Fair Labor Standards Act claims, and other similar litigation.

-Defending individual lawsuits, whether based on federal or state statutes, or numerous common law claims typically directed at employers.
+- Defending individual lawsuits, whether based on federal or state statutes, or numerous common law claims typically directed at employers.

-Defending and prosecuting commercial disputes relating to the employment relationship, including claims for misappropriation of trade secret, breach of fiduciary duty, corporate raiding, breach of contract, usurpation of opportunity, and similar business torts.
+- Defending and prosecuting commercial disputes relating to the employment relationship, including claims for misappropriation of trade secret, breach of fiduciary duty, corporate raiding, breach of contract, usurpation of opportunity, and similar business torts.

-Defending and prosecuting claims for temporary, preliminary or permanent injunctive relief, often relating to violations of post-employment restrictive covenants such as non-competition agreements, non-solicitation agreements and non-disclosure agreements.
+- Defending and prosecuting claims for temporary, preliminary or permanent injunctive relief, often relating to violations of post-employment restrictive covenants such as non-competition agreements, non-solicitation agreements and non-disclosure agreements.

-Defending labor-related claims brought before the National Labor Relations Board or other federal and state governmental agencies.
+- Defending labor-related claims brought before the National Labor Relations Board or other federal and state governmental agencies.